Your First Olympic Distance Triathlon: From Zero to 51.5

 Weeks 1-4: Foundation Building

 The first month focuses on building aerobic base and establishing workout habits.
 Aim for 6-8 hours of total training per week, split roughly equally among the three disciplines.
-Each session should be conversational pace—if you can’t speak in complete sentences, you’re going too hard.
+Each session should be conversational pace – if you cannot speak in complete sentences, you are going too hard.

 Swimming: 3 sessions per week, 20-30 minutes each.
 Focus on technique above all else.
 Consider booking a few lessons with a swim coach to establish good stroke mechanics.
 Poor technique in swimming costs more time than poor fitness.

 Cycling: 2-3 sessions per week including one longer ride on the weekend.
 Start at 45-60 minute rides and build gradually.
-Focus on smooth pedaling cadence (aim for 85-95 RPM) rather than pushing big gears.
+Focus on smooth pedaling cadence rather than pushing big gears.

 Running: 3 sessions per week, keeping at least one day between runs for recovery.
 Start with 20-30 minute easy runs.
 One session can be a run/walk if needed.